Mark1626/mark1626.github.com/about.md

 # About Me

-Hi I'm Nimalan known as mark1626.
-I'm a developer that currently does High Performance Computing.
+Hi I'm Nimalan also known as mark1626.
+I'm a consultant for [Data Intensive Computing](https://en.wikipedia.org/wiki/Data-intensive_computing).
 My areas of interest range from databases to DSLs.
-I do a lot of front-end when I get the time for it
+I do a bit of front-end when I get the time for it

+**Areas of Interest**

+- Assembly
+- LISP
+- Human editable plain text databases(recutils)
+- Domain Specific Languages

 ## Acknowledgement